paulgreg/y-websocket-service/README.md

 # y-websocket-service

-This is a fork of [yjs/y-websocket-server](https://github.com/yjs/y-websocket-server) with 2 HTTP methods : /list (to list docnames) and /del (to remove them).
+This is a fork of [yjs/y-websocket-server](https://github.com/yjs/y-websocket-server).

+It adds authentification via a secret parameter and a few custom HTTP methods :
+ - /list to list docnument names
+ - /del to remove document

 ## configuration